How the Montessori approach nurtures confident, curious, and compassionate young learners.

 Children love to experiment independently.
 We use activities such as engaging in hands-on science activities to develop curiosity, observation and focus, as well as the cognitive skills of sorting, learning to classify and motor skill development.

-When children engage freely in science activities, they begin to realize that some experiments will work while others do not.
+When children engage freely in science activities, they begin to realise that some experiments will work while others do not.
 This is a critical learning process.
-A child who is constantly testing new objects may be ready to move on to more challenging task.
+A child who is constantly testing new objects may be ready to move on to a more challenging task.

 4. The child as an advocate of cultural diversity